 ||The From value of axis is fixed, while the To value of axis is allows Origin to automatically rescale.

 ||The From value of axis is allows Origin to automatically rescale, while the To value of axis is fixed.

-Define a margin when re-scaling the graph axes.
-The margin is a percentage of the difference between the maximum and minimum data values in the n dimension.
-This control is also supported in polar axes (both angular and radial axis) and radar chart axes.
+- This control is also available for polar axes (both angular and radial axis) and radar chart axes.
 It is not supported for graphs created from a matrix.

 Check this box to reverse the From and To scale values.

 ||Set the major ticks of this axis by increment specified in the Value text box.
 Tick labels are placed at each major tick mark.
 For example, type 10 to display a major tick mark at every tenth value.

 ||Set the total major tick number displayed on this axis by the absolute number specified in the Count text box.